aspose-words/Aspose.Words-API-References/english/python-net/aspose.words/document/attached_template/_index.md

-:raises System.ArgumentNullException: Throws if you attempt to set to a null value.
+:raises System.ArgumentNullException: Throws if you attempt to set to a ``None`` value.

 ### Examples